RyanXSharp/ryanxsharp.github.io/_news/announcement_5.md

 related_posts: false
 ---

-💼 I begin working full-time for IGS Energy as a machine learning engineer.
+💼 I begin working full-time at IGS Energy as a machine learning engineer.